Author: Dr. Theo Notteboom

 A. The pre-container era

-The break bulk sector has a long history that is closely connected to trade.
+The break bulk sector has a long history that is closely connected to maritime trade.
 For centuries, goods have been shipped around the world and across oceans.
-All major nations and powers arose from the ability to explore the world, looking for commercial opportunities that were not available locally.
-The process was cumbersome.
-Barrels, sacks, and crates were used to haul the cargo across the globe.
-High risks of accidents, loss of cargo, and theft made the entire process risky and cumbersome.
-Basic systems were in place in order to increase efficiencies, such as specialized lifting equipment, sacks designated for coffee beans, and pallets used to store an abundance of goods.
-However, the rise of railways in the 19th century, combined with some major technological advances like steam power and, later on, diesel power, highlighted the serious inadequacy of this system.
+All major empires and nations arose from the ability to explore the world, looking for commercial opportunities that were not available locally, but the process was cumbersome.
+Barrels, sacks, and crates were used to haul the cargo along maritime trade routes.
+For instance, the amphora was an important load unit used across the Mediterranean in ancient times.
+The entire process was risky because of accidents, cargo loss, and theft.
+Basic systems were in place to increase efficiency, including specialized lifting equipment, sacks designated for coffee beans, and pallets used to store large quantities of goods.
+However, the rise of railways in the 19th century, combined with significant technological advances such as steam power and, later, diesel power, highlighted the inadequacy of this system.

-It took until the 20th century for things to change.
+It wasn’t until the 20th century that significant changes began to occur.
 Before the Second World War, all transport was done as break bulk and could be described as general cargo.
-The term originates in the sentence “to break bulk” a nautical term with its roots in shipping.
+The term originates in the sentence “to break bulk,” a nautical term with its roots in shipping.
 It literally means “begin to unload cargo”.
-Before the container era, all cargo was transported as break bulk.
-It was a tedious process of loading and unloading, packing, and repacking.
-Shipping vessels had a mix of cargo on board, often shipments included bulk, liquid bulk, and general cargo all in the same vessel, making it very difficult to estimate the actual general cargo capacity of the world fleet in those days.
+It was a tedious process of loading and unloading, packing and repacking, which could take days or even weeks.
+Shipping vessels carried a mix of cargo on board; often, shipments included bulk, liquid bulk, and general cargo, all in the same vessel, making it very difficult to estimate the actual general cargo capacity of the world fleet at that time.
 It also meant that ships had to spend a lot of time in port.
 Port turnaround times were very long, resulting in port times sometimes exceeding the time at sea.
 Long port times created a situation in which it was not efficient to exploit economies of scale.
 Ship sizes were determined by balancing the capacity, time, and cost required to handle cargo.

 After World War II, some specializations appeared with dedicated merchant vessels designed for specific cargoes like bales of wool, wood logs, and liquid bulk.
-Slowly but surely, economies of scale were gaining importance.
-However, the bottleneck arising on the dockside kept major advancements at bay.
-In those days, the cargo was bundled together into pieces or units (bent arrows in the figure) that dock workers could manipulate, a concept defined as the man load, except for gases and some liquids that were transported in bulk (downward arrows).
+Slowly but surely, economies of scale were gaining importance to support growing trade.
+However, the bottleneck arising on the dockside undermined the benefits of these major advancements.
+The cargo was bundled together into pieces or units that dock workers could manipulate, a concept defined as the man load, except for gases and some liquids that were transported in bulk.
 Examples of man load are bags of sugar, cotton bales, and drums of liquids.
 Dockworkers carried loads of 30 to 50 kg in and out of the vessels.
 In some cases, the single weight to be carried could reach up to 80 kg.
 The multi-deck Victory and Liberty vessels are textbook examples of applying the man load concept to vessels.
-A large workforce, hired daily, was required, given the low mechanization level in the vessel loading and discharging process.
+Given the low mechanization level in the vessel loading and discharging process, a large workforce was hired daily to handle the tasks.
 Due to the time-consuming nature of all cargo operations, unloading, sorting, clearing, and repacking, had to be done on the dockside.
-This led to establishing covered sheds in ports specifically designed to perform these activities.
-All this was about to change with the rise of the unit load.
-The golden era of general cargo shipping would soon be over.
+This led to the establishment of covered sheds in ports specifically designed to perform these activities.
+All this was about to change with the rise of the unit load in the 1950s.
+The era of general cargo shipping would soon be over.

 B. The shift to unit load

-Since the 1950s, ports have been facing a goods explosion model characterized by a shift from man load to unit load and bulk cargoes.
-At one side of the spectrum, bulk commodities (powders, grains) were increasingly carried by specialized bulk vessels and handled on specialized bulk terminals equipped with grab cranes, stackers and reclaimers, conveyor belts, and bulldozers.
-On the other side of the spectrum, there was a clear trend for general cargo to merge into unit loads such as pallets and containers.
-The cargo unitization went hand in hand with the development of specialized terminal equipment (e.g. specialized quay cranes, forklifts, terminal tractors, straddle carriers, reach stackers, RMGs, RTGs) and specialized ships (e.g. container ships and RoRo ships).
-Forklifts, tractors, and other mechanical equipment have been around for more than seventy years.
+Since the 1950s, ports have been facing a goods explosion model characterized by a shift from man load to two separate functions: unit load and bulk cargoes.
+At one end of the spectrum, bulk commodities (powders, grains) were increasingly carried by specialized bulk vessels and handled at specialized bulk terminals equipped with grab cranes, stackers, reclaimers, conveyor belts, and bulldozers.
+On the other end of the spectrum, there was a clear trend for general cargo to be consolidated into unit loads, such as pallets and containers.
+Cargo unitization went hand in hand with the development of specialized terminal equipment (e.g. specialized quay cranes, forklifts, terminal tractors, straddle carriers, reach stackers, RMGs, RTGs) and specialized ships (e.g. container ships and RoRo ships).
+Forklifts, tractors, and other mechanical equipment have been around since the 1920s.

-General cargo was increasingly handled in container ships or RoRo ships.
-These developments resulted in a spectacular rise in the productivity of labor and port facilities.
+General cargo was increasingly handled in container ships or RORO ships.
+These developments led to a significant increase in labor productivity and port efficiency.
 Vessel turnaround time for a given cargo capacity decreased significantly while far fewer workers were needed.
-Technology brought new requirements in terms of the skills of the workforce.
-Up to the late 1950s, dock work basically involved unskilled work requiring little training, except for the operation of mechanical devices, which at that time accounted for around 10% of the work.
-Dockworkers were mainly used to handle various bags, and other man loads manually.
-The multi-skilled nature of dock workers was limited to handling a broad variety of loads, such as bags, bales, crates, and drums.
+Technology has brought new requirements in terms of the skills needed by the workforce.
+Until the late 1950s, dock work primarily involved unskilled labor that required minimal training, except for operating mechanical devices, which accounted for approximately 10% of the work at that time.
+Dockworkers were primarily responsible for handling various bags, crates, drums, and other manual loads.

 The goods explosion model increased the need for skilled dock workers who have the qualifications and experience to operate a more specialized handling superstructure.
 A whole new range of crane drivers, straddle carrier drivers, and drivers of other equipment emerged.
 From an economic point of view, the system dramatically impacted the industry and port economics, even resulting in particular placements of industrial centers around ports and the rise of a specific and highly segmented modern break bulk sector.